Totobi123/PromptVideo-3/replit.md

 **AI Script Generation**: OpenRouter API using the DeepSeek chat model (`deepseek/deepseek-chat-v3.1:free`) for generating video scripts based on user prompts.
 The system sends detailed prompts including mood, pace, and length requirements, receiving structured JSON responses with timestamped segments.

 **Text-to-Speech**: Murf.ai API for generating voiceover audio.
-The service accepts text and voice ID parameters, returning audio file URLs.
+The service uses mood-based voice selection, automatically choosing appropriate voices based on the selected mood (e.g., Terrell for happy, Natalie for casual, Clint for sad).

 **Stock Media**: Pexels API for fetching royalty-free images and videos.
 The application searches for media based on AI-generated descriptions, retrieving URLs and thumbnails for each media item.

+**Background Music**: Curated library of royalty-free music from Kevin MacLeod (incompetech.com).
+All tracks are CC BY 4.0 licensed.
+The system selects appropriate music based on the video's mood, providing variety within each mood category.

 **Database**: PostgreSQL configured via Neon serverless driver (@neondatabase/serverless).
 Drizzle ORM provides type-safe database operations with schema management.
 Currently, the schema includes a basic users table (not actively used for the no-login workflow), suggesting potential future authentication features.